wp-insider/simple-membership/simple-membership/readme.txt

 - Fixed a typo in the country name "Colombia".
 - Added a new feature to show a terms and conditon checkbox.
 Users must agree to your terms before they can register for an account.
 - Added a new feature to show a privacy policy checkbox.
 Users must agree to your privacy policy before they can register for an account.
+- Last login date of the members are now shown in the members listing page in the admin dashboard.

 = 3.6.5 =
 - Updated the Swedish translation file.
 Thanks to Andreas Damberg for submitting the translation file.